-"Transition to adulthood" is a complex and ongoing process that starts as soon as a child is born and continues as the child becomes an adolescent, to early adult life and then through the stages of adulthood.
+"Transition to adulthood" is a complex and ongoing process.
+Transition begins as soon as a child is born, continues as the child becomes an adolescent, and evolves as the youth enters into early adult life.
+In reality, there is no endpoint to transition as individuals will continuously navigate multiple stages of adulthood.
 While this process is complicated at best for any person, the individual with an autism spectrum disorder (ASD) faces unique challenges that require specialized considerations.
-This set of guides will help the user understand these challenges and raise awareness of these important considerations
+The OCALI Guidelines for Transition will help the user understand these challenges and raise awareness of these important considerations.

 Age-Appropriate Transition Assessment

 In this volume, Age-Appropriate Transition Assessment, the user will take a close look at the intention of Age-Appropriate Transition Assessment (AATA) and the implications to students with autism spectrum disorders (ASD).
 Accurate and meaningful AATA is critical to the development of a plan that both fits the student’s interests and strengths and meets the student’s needs.

 Application of this process for students with ASD requires special consideration.
 The goal of this guide is to assist the team in understanding these issues and to provide assistance with the development of an AATA plan.
 The resulting plan should provide useful, accurate and individualized information that leads to critical skill development for the future based on the student’s preferences interests, needs and strengths.